NCII Summit: A Global Call to Action to Tackle Intimate Image Abuse

 NGOs and Cross-Sector Collaboration

-NGOs from across the globe, including Revenge Porn Helpline (UK), CCRI (USA), WESNET (Australia), and ONG Amaranta (Chile), played a vital role in the Summit.
-They shared on-the-ground insights into the challenges faced by victims and the need for stronger cross-sector collaboration between policymakers, tech companies, and advocacy groups.
+NGOs from across the globe, including the Revenge Porn Helpline (UK), CCRI (USA), WESNET (Australia), and ONG Amaranta (Chile), played a vital role in the summit.
+They shared on-the-ground insights into the challenges faced by victims and the support mechanisms required to assist them effectively.
+The consensus emphasized that cross-sector collaboration is essential to create a safer online environment and to develop comprehensive strategies to combat NCII.

 Actionable Outcomes from the Summit